List of Merlin characters: Arthur Pendragon

-Arthur did not remain regent of Camelot long after this when Uther was struck down by an assassin trying to kill Arthur in "The Wicked Day".
-As Uther lay dying, Arthur frantically sought out a sorcerer who might be able to heal his father's wounds, unknowing that the sorcerer was actually Merlin in the same disguise he wore in the third-season episode, "Queen of Hearts".
+Arthur did not remain regent of Camelot long after this when Uther was struck down by an assassin trying to kill Arthur in "The Wicked Day."
+As Uther lay dying, Arthur frantically sought out a sorcerer who might be able to heal his father's wounds, unknowing that the sorcerer was Merlin in the same disguise he wore in the third-season episode, "Queen of Hearts."
 He revealed his plan to seek magical assistance to Agravaine, who later planted a charmed necklace on Uther which would reverse the intent of any magic used on him.
-As a result, when the disguised Merlin tried to heal Uther, the magic was reversed and ended up killing him.
+As a result, when the disguised Merlin tries to heal Uther, the magic is reversed and ends up killing him.
 Uther's death enraged Arthur and incited him further against magic, even causing him to confide in Merlin later that he despised magic and believed it truly evil.
-Arthur carried the weight of his father's death well after his subsequent coronation, and in the episode, "His Father's Son", he allowed his uncertainty and the poisoned advice of Agravaine to drive him to execute an opposing king, Caerleon, which earned Arthur the enmity of the dead king's wife, Queen Annis.
-Agravaine also influenced Arthur into ending his relationship with Gwen, saying that it was inappropriate for a king to be involved with a servant.
-Arthur was barely able to avert a full-on war with Queen Annis and even earned a tentative peace with her, and he later apologises to Gwen.
-Soon after this, Arthur came to remember just how much he cared for and relied on Merlin when the other man was captured by bandits in "A Servant of Two Masters".
-He ordered a thorough search in the aftermath, and even went out to search for him personally, accompanied by Gawain.
+Arthur carried the weight of his father's death well after his subsequent coronation.
+In the episode, "His Father's Son", he allowed his uncertainty and the poisoned advice of Agravaine to drive him to execute an opposing king, Caerleon, which earned Arthur the enmity of the dead king's wife, Queen Annis.
+Agravaine also influenced Arthur to end his relationship with Gwen, saying that it was inappropriate for a king to be involved with a servant.
+Arthur could barely avert a full-on war with Queen Annis and even earned a tentative peace with her, and he later apologises to Gwen.
+Soon after this, Arthur remembered just how much he cared for and relied on Merlin when the other man was captured by bandits in "A Servant of Two Masters".
+He ordered a thorough search in the aftermath and even went out to search for him personally, accompanied by Gwaine.
 When Merlin was found, Arthur was thrilled to see him, even hugging him.
-Arthur's relationship with Gwen finally seemed to reach fruition in "Lancelot du Lac", when he asked her to marry him.
+Arthur's relationship with Gwen finally seemed to reach fruition in "Lancelot du Lac" when he asked her to marry him.
 She accepted, but their engagement was destroyed when Morgana revived an amnesiac Lancelot, bound him to her service, and ordered him to seduce Gwen with the help of an enchanted bracelet.
 Agravaine led Arthur into a chamber, allowing him to stumble upon Gwen and Lancelot in a passionate embrace.
-Arthur was enraged and even attacked Lancelot before ordering the both of them imprisoned.
+Arthur was enraged and even attacked Lancelot before ordering both of them to be imprisoned.
 Though many people of the court encouraged Arthur to put her to death, Arthur instead banished Gwen from Camelot and confided to Merlin that although he still loved her, he could never trust her again.
-The next few episodes after "Lancelot du Lac" saw Arthur visibly saddened by the loss of Gwen, but also firmer and sometimes even cruel.
-On more than one occasion in "The Hunter's Heart", he even threatened to send Merlin to join Gwen in exile.
+The next few episodes after "Lancelot du Lac" saw Arthur visibly saddened by the loss of Gwen but also firmer and sometimes even cruel.
+On more than one occasion in "The Hunter's Heart." he even threatened to send Merl," to join Gwen in exile.